zmbc/a3-software-design/README.md

 ## What type of things can I customize?
 Check the [API list](#api-list) below for a complete list of functions that can customize your chart.
 ### What about CSS?
+CirclePack comes with a pre-made css file that includes some simple css rules that help you get a basic chart styled.
+If you'd like to overwrite these rules, simply include `circlePack.css` before your main css file, or don't include it at all!
+The library works with just the `.js` file.

 You can style the chart by using the following classes:

 | CSS Class | Description |